A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 \subsection{Vulnerability reproduction, patching, and management}

 During bug bounty review, OSS project maintainers argue that being able to reproduce the reported security bug and patching it is critical in ensuring the safety of OSS users.
 These two stages typically occur before public report disclosure, so any obstacles preventing timely reproducibility or deployment fixes will delay notifying affected users.
+Alomar et al. \cite{alomar2020bugs} find that a lack of detailed information in reports for reproducing vulnerabilities hinders informed decision making on how to fix them.
+Further, Akgul et al. \cite{akgul2023BBHperspectives} report that bug bounty hunters realize that their PoCs might not be reviewed or fully understood, leading to disagreements in severity, resulting in lower bounty payouts.